COSC5557/auto-sklearn-fail-RTodd1422-1/README.md

 when you explain why auto-sklearn fails here -- what does auto-sklearn do that results in bad performance, why is this a problem on this particular dataset, and what can you do to fix it?

+## Progress

+Finishing report, code fix using SMOTE works though and frequency plots are generated pre and post SMOTE.
+Accuracy went from 0.66 to 0.83.
+Full details will be in report.